EffectOrientedProgramming/book/Chapters/02_Introduction.md

 - `fp(a, b)` always produces an `Int` result.
 - It never fails.
 - The same inputs always produce the same outputs.
-- It’s so consistent that instead of calling the function you could just look up results in a table (it can be *cached*).
+- It's so consistent that instead of calling the function you could just look up results in a table (it can be *cached*).

 A predictable function has a special name: *pure*.